-Artificial Person: A company is an artificial person and not a natural person in terms of its existence.
+Artificial Person: A company is an artificial person, not a natural person in terms of its existence.
 It shall be owned by atleast one Director and one Shareholder.
 It has its own legal existence and is unaffected by the death, insolvency, bankruptcy and other situations of either of its members and shareholders.
-A company can only be ended as per the winding up provisions of the Company Act and not otherwise.
+A company can be ended only through winding up provisions of the Company Act and not otherwise.

 Central Administration: The administration of all companies is the responsibility of the Central Government.